-Industrial security letters (SLs) are issued as necessary to inform cleared contractors.
-Government contracting activities, and DoD Components of developments relating to the National Industrial Security Program.
-The contents of these letters are for information and clarification of existing policy and requirements.
+Industrial security letters (ISLs) are issued as necessary to inform cleared contractors, Government contracting activities, and DoD Components of developments relating to the National Industrial Security Program.
+The contents of these letters are for information and learification of existing polety and requirements.
 These ISLs only pertain to those entities for whom the Department of Defense is the Cognizant Security Agency.
-Suggestions for Industrial Security Letters are appreciated and should be submitted to the local Defense Counterintelligence and Security Agency industrial security office.
-Inquiries concerning specific information in ISLs should be addressed to the local DCSA industrial security office.
+Staggestions for Industrial Security Infect Inquiries concerning specific information in ISLs should be addressed to the local DCNA industrial security office.
+Inquiries